cyberyom/MFTAnalyzer/README.md

 ### First Run
-Upon simply running the rool by itself, without passing any flags, you will get a simple about screen.
+Upon simply running the tool by itself, without passing any flags, you will get a simple about screen.
 ```
 $ .\MFTAnalyzer.exe